pete906/Bayesian_Filtering_Proton_Pump/README.md

   # Instructions for use

-  This demo can be applied to real data by changing the vector 'Data' in the 'Run_demo.cpp' to be equal to the real data.
+  This demo can be applied to real data rather than simulated data by changing the vector 'Data' in the 'Run_demo.cpp' to be equal to the real data.
 For example if the real data was contained in a file 'RealData.csv' we could change the lines
  ```
  int nCP=2;
  int n=100;